Cryptocurrency : Excessive fees for Bitcoin transactions? This is what exchanges do

 Let’s take block 688.887 as an example.
 The average for that block was 42 sats / vbyte, but 3 sats / vbyte transactions entered and were confirmed.
 If you sent at the average rate, set by your wallet at the time of shipment, you ended up paying 14 times what was necessary.

 In an average transaction, there could be about 140 vbytes of information for native SegWit addresses, according to mempool.space.
 At a rate of 42 sats / vbyte, that would be a total of 5,880 satoshis.
 Today, with the price of bitcoin over $ 31,000, that would be a total commission of $ 1.86.
-With the rate of 3 sats / vbyte (420 satoshis in total), the commission would be just 0.13 dollars, reflects the price calculator of CryptoNews.
+With the rate of 3 sats / vbyte (420 satoshis in total), the rate would be only 0.13 dollars, reflects the price calculator of CriptoNoticias.

-Current commission for a 140 vbyte transaction at a rate of 3 sats / vbyte.
+Current rate for a 140 vbyte transaction at a rate of 3 sats / vbyte.
 Source: CriptoNoticias

 In times of high congestion, as happened in April of this year, that difference is increasing and we could be talking about tens of dollars.
 Blockchair data shows that at that time there were commissions of more than $ 60.

+As we indicated in our previous report, this situation is aggravated in the case of customer withdrawals of their funds.
+Exchanges often charge withdrawal fees well above those required to issue a transaction to the Bitcoin network.
+Also, they end up paying the miners less than what they charge the customer, so overpaying does not affect them.
+The client loses due to their withdrawal and the bitcoin users due to the increase in commissions on the network.

-In short, the large volume of transactions raising the averages of the exchanges affects you as a Bitcoin user and puts a lock on cryptocurrency for use as a medium of exchange.
-Would you be willing to pay a $ 3 commission for making a $ 10 payment?
+In short, the large volume of transactions raising the averages of the exchanges affects you as a Bitcoin user and puts a lock to the cryptocurrency for use as a medium of exchange.
+Would you be willing to pay $ 3, 5, or $ 10 in commission when it can be done for pennies?